upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 | Extension | ![Extension gesture](images/gesture_extension.webp) |

 **Rest** is the fourth class: arm relaxed, muscles idle.
-It isn't a gesture you perform — it's what the model should say when you're not doing anything.
+It isn't a gesture you perform- it's what the model should say when you're not doing anything.

 ### If gestures aren't recognised correctly